Watch the author walk through the problem step-by-step

 To send a message:

 We're making some really strong assumptions here!
 We're assuming all users are online, connected to the same Chat Server, and that we have a websocket connection for each of them.
-But under those conditions we're moving, so let's keep going.
+But under those conditions this works!
+So let's keep going.

 3) Users should be able to receive messages sent while they are not online (up to 30 days).

-With our next requirement, we're forced to undo some of those assumptions.
-We're going to need to start storing messages in our database so that we can deliver them to users even when they're offline.
+With our next requirement, we're going to need to start storing messages in our database so that we can deliver them to users even when they're offline.
 We'll take this as an opportunity to add some robustness to our system.

 Let's keep an "Inbox" for each user which will contain all undelivered messages.
 When messages are sent, we'll write them to the inbox of each recipient user.
 If they're already online, we can go ahead and try to deliver the message immediately.
 If they're not online, we'll store the message and wait for them to come back later.